soyoahn/soyoahn.github.io/_posts/2025-07-05-what-i-did-during-mid-year-break.md

 All that to say, we are not looking forward to car shopping in the slightest. 😔

-## Unplanned stuff
+## Impromptu stuff
 * Whole family went to see Elio.
-It was great!
+I loved it, cried a lot, and appreciated its beautiful moments.
 * Stumbled upon [Burton Chace Park](https://beaches.lacounty.gov/burton-chace-park/) in Marina Del Rey and the kids had fun enjoying the perfect breeze there.
 * Took out the crockpot and made some stuff
 * Baked mini muffins